 |Total Cost:||$8.50/6.63 oz. (full cost: meat + ingredients)|

-- Get rid of all the fat from your beef.
+- The first step is to trim the fat from your beef.

-- Mix all of the marinade ingredients and stir them until blended.
+- Mix all of the marinade ingredients together.

-- Combine the beef and marinade in a container or Ziploc bag, then put it in the refrigerator for 7-24 hours to let it soak up the flavor of the marinade.
+- Then put beef and marinade in a container or Ziploc bag and place it in the fridge for 6-24 hours.

 "You might be a redneck if you think that beef jerky and moon pies are two of the major food groups."